1.1. General presentation of the judicial organisation and position of the administrative jurisdictional order

 3.1.
 Types of plea

 What kind of petition may applicants file before administrative courts?
-May applicants only request the invalidation of an administrative act?
 May administrative courts rule on compensatory claims?

-Administrative courts are not competent to decide on compensatory claims.
+Administrative courts do not rule on compensatory claims.

 3.2.
 Emergency procedures